survivejs/webpack-book/manuscript/04_what_is_webpack.md

 4. If loader evaluation completed without a runtime error, webpack will include the source to the last bundle. **Plugins** can intercept this behavior and alter the way bundling happens.
 5. After each module has been evaluated, webpack will write a bootstrap script including a manifest that describes how to begin executing the result in the browser.
 This last step can differ based on the build target you are using.

-That's not all there is to the bundling process.
+That’s not all there is to the bundling process.
 For example, you can define specific **split points** where webpack will generate separate bundles that are loaded based on application logic.
 The idea is discussed in the *Code Splitting* chapter.

 ## Additional Control Through Plugins

-Although loaders are useful, they don't provide enough power for more advanced tasks. **Plugins** allow you to intercept **runtime events** provided by webpack.
+Although loaders are useful, they don’t provide enough power for more advanced tasks. **Plugins** allow you to intercept **runtime events** provided by webpack.
 A good example is bundle extraction performed by `ExtractTextPlugin`.

 The plugin works in tandem with a loader that captures files to extract out of the bundle and into a file of its own.
 Otherwise the CSS would end up in the resulting JavaScript.
 The *Separating CSS* chapter discusses this idea in detail.